 - Severe burning sensation and pain in the toes

-- Pain and cramps in leg while patient is lying
+- Pain and cramps in the leg while patient is lying

 - Feeling of numbness and heaviness in legs and toes

-- Reddish blue color of lower limbs appear
+- Reddish blue color of the lower limbs

-It is essential to notify the physician if the patient has experienced any signs and symptoms of Buerger’s disease.
+If the patient has experienced any signs and symptoms of Buerger’s disease it is essential to notify the physician.
 It should not be assumed that the signs are merely the consequences of aging.

 Investigations and Diagnosis of Buerger’s Disease

-The majority of patients affected with TAO is around 20–45 years old; this ailment does not arise in elderly or pediatric patients.
-Mostly males are affected by TAO, ratio of males and females patient is 3:1, yet the disease in women is assumed to be rising, most likely due to the growing trend of females smoking.
+The majority of patients affected with TAO are around 20–45 years old.
+This ailment does not arise in elderly or pediatric patients.
+Mostly males are affected by TAO, with the ratio of male to female patients being at 3:1.
+However, with the increasing number of smoking females, the disease rate in women is assumed to be rising.

-The signs and symptoms of Buerger’s disease might be lookalike those of many other diseases and a detailed assessment by a doctor is required to conclude the correct cause.
-There’s no authentic test to assess if someone is suffering from arterial’s disease but there are certain tests a physician can execute to exclude other diseases, for example, a simple blood sample test.
+The signs and symptoms of Buerger’s disease may look like those of many other diseases, therefore a detailed assessment by a doctor is required to conclude the correct cause.
+There’s no authentic test to assess if someone is suffering from arterial disease, but there are certain tests a physician can execute to exclude other diseases, for example, a simple blood sample test.

-Additional assessment that a consultant may make is termed as Allen test, which is an intrusive test that involves a tightened fist whereas the consultant presses a pressure upon the artery of a hand.
-When the fist is opened the doctor will release the increased pressure from the artery and the hand should be turned from its original color to pale color.
-If the change in color occurs slowly than it signifies that it might be a sign of Buerger’s disease.
+Additional assessment that a consultant may make is the Allen test.
+This is an intrusive test, in which the patient is requested to tighten their fist, while pressure is applied upon an artery of the hand.
+When the fist is opened, the physician will release the increased pressure from the artery and the hand should look paler than its original color.
+If the paleness disperses very slowly, that might be a sign of Buerger’s disease.